Areas of Expertise

 - Tobacco Control

 About Sam Halabi

 Sam F. Halabi is the Manley O. Hudson Professor of Law as well as a Scholar at the O’Neill Institute for National and Global Health Law and the Center for Global Health Science and Security at Georgetown University.

 Prof. Halabi is the author of Intellectual Property and the New International Economic Order (Cambridge University Press, 2018) and he is the editor of Global Management of Infectious Disease after Ebola (with Lawrence O. Gostin and Jeffrey S. Crowley) and Viral Sovereignty and Technology Transfer (with Rebecca Katz).
-He has authored or co-authored more than 40 articles and book chapters in legal and medical publications including the Harvard International Law Journal, the Journal of the American Medical Association (JAMA), the Lancet, the Georgetown Law Journal, and the Yale Journal of International Law.
+He has authored or co-authored more than 40 articles and book chapters in legal and medical publications including the Harvard International Law Journal, the Journal of the American Medical Association (JAMA), the Lancet, the New England Journal of Medicine, the Georgetown Law Journal, and the Yale Journal of International Law.
 He blogs regularly at the Yale Journal on Regulation’s Notice and Comment.
 Prof. Halabi advises or has advised domestic and international organizations including the COVAX Facility, the World Health Organization, the National Foundation for the Centers for Disease Control and Prevention, and the Global Virome Project.

 Professor Halabi’s research is supported by the Canadian Institutes of Health Research, the National Institute for Allergy and Infectious Diseases (NIAID) of the U.S. National Institutes of Health (NIH), the Wellcome Trust, the World Health Organization, and USAID.